 Access to data from navigating Instagram stories It remains simple, provided you have converted your account to a professional or creator profile.
 There are two main paths:

-- Directly from each story, by swiping up to view its detailed figures.
+• Directly from an active story, by swiping up to view its detailed metrics in real time.

-In the "Content" tab of the statistics, the "Stories" section allows you to filter performance over different time periods (24 hours, 7 days, 14 days, etc.) and choose which metrics to display, including navigation.
-For a specific story, a simple swipe up immediately displays the reach, impressions, responses, and the entire Navigation block.
+In the “Content” tab of analytics, the “Stories” section lets you filter performance over different periods (24 hours, 7 days, 14 days, etc.) and choose which metrics to display, including navigation.
+For a specific story that is still live, a simple swipe up immediately shows reach, views, replies, and the entire Navigation block.
+Once the story has expired (after 24 hours), this data remains accessible from the Analytics menu.

-Some teams social media supplement this information with third-party tools that offer advanced visualizations and comparisons with competitor accounts.
-This broader view helps identify the formats that dominate in an industry, whether it'swellness influencers, gaming or tech, and to position its own editorial line.
+Some social media teams complement this information with third-party tools that offer advanced visualizations and comparisons with competitor accounts.
+This broader view helps identify the formats that dominate in a sector, whether it’swellness influencers, gaming or tech, and to position its own editorial line.

 In summary, navigation is not simply a module of numbers: it is a fine reading of the micro-gestures of the spectators, and therefore a key tool for refining the relationship with its community.